bolinocroustibat/le-jour-et-la-nuit-subtitles-creator/README.md

 - [typer](https://pypi.org/project/typer/)

-# Configure
+## Configure

 Open the file `config.py` and modify the following values if necessary:
 - `OUTPUT_FILENAME`: the path and filename of the output subtitle files <ins>without the extension</ins>.
 The script will add the language and .srt extension by itself.
-- `SOURCE_FILE_URL`: the URL of the source Google Doc, in CSV format
+- `SOURCE_FILE_URL`: the URL of the source Google Doc, in CSV format (shouldn't be changed)

-# To run
+## To run

 In a terminal, do the following:

 - Install Poetry

-    - on MacOS, do:
+    - on MacOS, type:
     ```sh
     brew install poetry
     ```
-    - on Debian/Ubunto, do:
+    - on Debian/Ubuntu, type:
     ```sh
-    bapt-get install poetry
+    apt-get install poetry
     ```
     - on Windows, I have no idea